-Furthermore, given the location of the site within the urban town of Epping and its proximity to sustainable transport links and various facilities, therefore this provision is considered acceptable.
+Furthermore, given the location of the site within the urban town of Epping and its proximity to sustainable transport links and various facilities, it is considered that the lack of 1 visitor is acceptable.

 This section of The Plain is privately owned.
 Concern has been raised about the detrimental impact that the development would have on capacity and road safety both within The Plain itself and at its junction with Epping Road.
-Essex County Council Highways have raised no objection to the development.
+Essex County Council Highways have been consulted on the application and have raised no objection to the development.
 It is not considered that the additional traffic associated with this small development would cause any significant additional harm to traffic or highway safety and, as stated above, sufficient off-street parking provision is provided to ensure that there would not be excessive overspill onto on-street parking within the locality.